Lea County Regional Airport: Facilities

-In the year ending April 7, 2010 the airport had 11,506 aircraft operations, average 32 per day: 81% general aviation, 18% air taxi and 1% military.
-47 aircraft are based at this airport: 83% single-engine, 8% multi-engine, 8% jet, and 3% helicopter.
+In the year ending January 31, 2023 the airport had 15,445 aircraft operations, average 42 per day: 83% general aviation, 14% air taxi, 3% military, and <1% airline.
+57 aircraft at the time were based at this airport: 51 single-engine, 3 multi-engine, 2 jet, and 1 helicopter.
 The airport has one terminal for all arrivals and departures, and two FBOs, Tailwind Aviation and Christian Aero.

 The data below lists annual total aircraft operations from 2009 to 2013 from the FAA's air traffic activity system.
 The percent changes indicate an average of −13.93% in aircraft operations per year over these five years.